powa-team/powa/docs/quickstart.rst

     This page shows how to configure a **local PoWA setup**.
-If you're interested in configuring PoWA for **multiple servers**, and/or for **standby servers**, please also refer to the :ref:`remote_setup` page to see the differences in such setups.
+If you're interested in configuring PoWA for **multiple servers**, and/or for **standby servers**, please also refer to the :ref:`remote_setup` page to see additional steps for such a remote setup.

 Install PoWA from packages (Red Hat/Rocky Linux/Debian/Ubuntu)